hughfuve/coinigyUserHotkeys/README.md

 # coinigyUserHotkeys
 This extends chrome to allow custom user hotkeys for Coinigy.com the amazing multi crypto exchange charting service.
 UPDATE: Just added a version for Poloniex as well see poloniexUserHotkeys.js
+UPDATE: Added a rollerTweak.js .. copy and paste this in too if you want the mouse roller to increment / decrement pricing in buy/sell, see the comments in the code for USAGE

 Version 1.0
 Derived from Binny V A's work by Hugh Fuve